impira/docquery/README.md

 and improve the models, as well as an API that makes integration a breeze.
 Please [sign up for the product](https://www.impira.com/signup) or
 [reach out to us](info@impira.com) for more details.

+## Status

+DocQuery is a new project.
+Although the underyling models are running in production, we've just recently released our code in open source and are actively working with the OSS community to upstream some of the changes we've made (e.g. [the model](https://github.com/huggingface/transformers/pull/18407) and [pipeline](https://github.com/huggingface/transformers/pull/18414)).
+DocQuery is rapidly changing, and we are likely to make breaking
+API changes.
+If you would like to run it in production, then we suggest pinning a version or commit hash.
+Either way, please get in touch with us at [oss@impira.com](mailto:oss@impira.com) with any questions or feedback.

 ## Acknowledgements

 DocQuery would not be possible without the contributions of many open source projects: